List of hospitals in North Carolina: Hospital list

+Freestanding Emergency Departments

+Below are freestanding emergency departments, which do no have any inpatient beds on site.

 Closed hospitals

 Other hospitals

 There are several Long term acute care hospitals and inpatient rehab facilities in the state of North Carolina.

-The North Carolina Department of Health and Human Services administers 3 psychiatric hospitals in North Carolina:
+The North Carolina Department of Health and Human Services administers three psychiatric hospitals in North Carolina:

 The United States Department of Defense armed forces operate three hospitals in North Carolina:

 The United States Department of Veterans Affairs operates four hospitals in North Carolina: